 To give the house but keep the mortgage, the parents need permission from the mortgage lender.
 (And, in the previous example, the value of the gift is $1 million if the mortgage stays with the parents.)

 Take stock of the tax consequences

 The value of the home’s equity is subject to rules on gift and estate taxes.
-Based on the published amounts, each parent can give each child up to $15,000 per year beginning in 2018 (an increase from $14,000 in 2017) without this counting against their lifetime exemption of $5.60 million.
-Amounts over that will be debited against the estate tax exemption.
-[Both the estate/gift exclusion and generation-skipping transfer (GST) exemptions will increase from $5.49 million to $5.60 million in 2018 and are currently slated to increase by a cost-of-living adjustment every year.
-However, tax legislation proposed in late 2017 has the potential to impact estate tax exemptions, one more good reason to stay connected with your tax advisor as you make decisions.]
+Based on the published amounts, each parent can give each child up to $15,000 per year beginning in 2018 without this counting against their lifetime exclusion of $11.7 million per individual.
+Amounts over that will be debited against the estate tax exclusion.
+[Both the estate/gift exclusion and generation-skipping transfer (GST) exemption are currently slated to increase by a cost-of-living adjustment every year but are subject to a 50% cut in 2026, one more good reason to stay connected with your tax advisor as you make decisions.]

-“This is a compliance and tracking issue to make sure you’re not giving too much away,” Kolm says.
-Many of her clients, she says, made substantial gifts to their children in recent years because they feared potential changes in the gift tax rules.
-“They may not have the full $5.60 million available to them anymore because they’ve used a big chunk of it,” she adds.
-“They need to be very cognizant of that when they make future gifts.”
+“This is a compliance and tracking issue to make sure you’re not giving too much away,” Gerson says.
+Many of his clients, he says, made substantial gifts to their children in recent years because they feared potential changes in the gift and estate tax rules.
+“They may not have the full $11.7 million available because they’ve used a big chunk of it,” he adds.
+“They need to be very aware of that when they make future gifts.”

 There are other tax considerations: If parents give home equity today, the children take the parents’ original tax cost basis (plus any capital improvements).
 That may expose the children to possible larger capital gains taxes in some circumstances.